 Transferred courses will not compute into the GPA, but will appear on the student's transcript.
 This policy may be applied toward no more than 2 courses and no more than 6 units per student.
-Although a higher requirement may be set as a condition for a particular course, no courses will be accepted as meeting Soka University of America Graduate School graduation requirements, nor will they have credit transferred, if the grade received is less than B.
+Although a higher requirement may be set as a condition for a particular course, no courses will be accepted as meeting Soka University of America Graduate School graduation requirements, nor will they have credit transferred, if the grade received is less than B. If a course from another institution was taken so long ago that the content has become outdated, the Dean will recommend that a student retake the course at Soka University of America rather than transferring it in.

-Tuition and Fees

-Tuition and Fees
+Tuition and Fees Tuition and Fees